agroza/IOIF-ROM-BIOS/README.md

 My goals would be to keep the compiled code fit within a 28C64 (64 Kbit / 8 KB) EEPROM integrated circuit.
 Should it extend over 8192 bytes, there is a second ROM socket on the printed circuit board assembly (PCBA).
 If I exceed 16 KB then I have also forseen this.
 By design, the I/O Interface accepts 28C256 EEPROMs as well.
 As simple as flipping of one or two jumpers.

 PS: I was once skilled in assembly language and I used TASM and TLINK on a daily basis.
 But I haven't touched assembly since at least 2005.
-That makes it about 15 years.
-So I expect this project will evolve slowly as I remember all the tricks I once knew.
+As of 2020, that makes it about 15 years.
+So I expect this project will evolve slowly as I remember all the tricks I once knew.\
+Later Edit: One month deep into the code and I am becoming very confortable with assembly.
+And I even feel the same joy that I felt back in the '90s.
+After all, I'm writing a computer program out of nothing.
+And it will run on my DIY hardware.
+I mean, what more could I possibly want?

 ### Notes
 * At the moment this is a work in progress so the compiled ROM mirocode is ~~pretty much useless~~ becoming to be usable.
-* In order to compile the ROM binary file, you need ```nasm.exe``` and ```romcksum.exe``` to be present in the .\bin subdirectory.
+* In order to compile the ROM binary file, you need ```nasm.exe``` and ```romcksum.exe``` to be present in the ```.\bin``` subdirectory.
-* Optionally you also need ```sclc.exe``` in the .\bin subdirectory.
+* Optionally you also need ```sclc.exe``` in the ```.\bin``` subdirectory.
 * Build the project by launching ```_build.bat```.
-* The compiled ROM file will be generated in the .\output subdirectory.
+* The compiled ROM file will be generated in the ```.\output``` subdirectory.

 ### Coding Conventions:
 * Technically, the I/O Interface ISA card could work with 8-bit machines.
 But by design, the IDE interfaces are hard-wired for 16-bit ISA slots.
 That is why I use an 8-bit CPU detection mechanism to enable or disable the ROM BIOS.